olivetreesb/olivetreesb/index.md

 {% include squiggly-line.html %}

-# Full database
+# Further resources
 [**Click here to open our database**](https://www.zotero.org/groups/5389905/ucsb-ajp/library).

-### What is it?
+### What is this?
-The database is a collection of articles, news stories, social media posts, and links to projects of different kinds.
+We've put together a larger database of articles, news stories, social media posts, and links to projects of different kinds.

 It runs on the open-source bibliographic software [Zotero](https://www.zotero.org).
 If you are new to it, you might want to look at the instructions and documentation below.